 The central chassis of Car 103 under reconstruction with the Tramway Historical Society at Ferrymead.
 Note the ironwork in the middle, which will house the grip and brake mechanisms, and the axle attachments (no springs on these cars!) on the next beam.

-Format of the cable winding apparatus, to be housed in the permanent Cable Car Building.
-From Watermusic in the Track.
+Format of the cable winding apparatus which powers the San Francisco cable cars (from Watermusic in the Track.
 A History of San Francisco Cable Cars, Mike Phipps & Don Holmgren, publ.
 Friends of the Cable Car Museum, San Francisco, 2012).
 An analogous format, using large-diameter sheaves, applied during the first Mornington period (1883-1957), and the photo (kindly provided by Graham Stewart) shows the Roslyn system in operation.
-The format for the second period (2020s-forever), we may choose a system similar to the arrangements in the gondolas and ski lifts of Central Otago.
+The format for the second period (2020s-forever), we may choose a system similar to the cable driving set-up as seen in the ski lifts of the Central Otago skifields.